microsoft/PTVS/README.md

 Our [documentation](https://github.com/Microsoft/PTVS/wiki) is now on the wiki (feel free to help us improve it), and we manage all of our issues here on the [issue tracker](http://github.com/Microsoft/PTVS/issues).
 Pull requests and feature suggestions are welcome - see the [Contributing](https://github.com/Microsoft/PTVS/wiki#contributing) section for information or chat with us on gitter though the button above.

 Thank you for using and supporting Python Tools for Visual Studio.
+The development version of the Python 3.0 documentation: http://docs.python.org/dev/3.0/